 Wavy hair can be shampooed once a week, but needs to be conditioned before and after; curly and afro hair, which is drier and less oil-prone, should be co-washed (washing with conditioner) once a week or every ten days.
 There’s often a transition period where the scalp tries to adjust by producing more oil, but it usually evens out.
 Try As I Am Coconut Cowash, (opens in new tab) or Noughty Wave Hello Curl Defining Shampoo. (opens in new tab)

 Step 2: Conditioning

 Conditioners and hair masks are the staples of every good curly hair routine, as they provide the hydration needed to bring out the curl pattern.
 Use this as your detangling time, as the slipperiness will help your fingers (the CGM doesn’t advise using brushes or combs as hair is the most fragile when wet).
 Either rinse it partly out with cold water if your hair is wavy or curly, or wrap it in a shower cap for 20 minutes and add heat with a hairdryer or heated towel to help the goodness penetrate deeper.
 That last step is crucial for coily hair, but really beneficial for looser curls too.
 We like Dizziak Deep Conditioner, (opens in new tab) or Holy Curls Curl Conditioner. (opens in new tab)

 Step 3: Dry & Style

 The next two rules might make you rethink everything you thought you knew about your hair.
-Firstly, get used to never running your fingers through your hair once out of the shower (here's all you need to know on how to brush curly hair without losing your curls).
+Firstly, get used to never running your fingers through your hair once out of the shower.
 All the detangling work has been done, and all the curls that have clumped together will break up—which answers the question of 'should you brush curly hair dry or wet'.
 Apply your products, like leave-in conditioner, curl cream, and gel, to soaking wet hair using your hands to glide it downwards in a prayer hands motion.
 Grab individual pieces that aren’t clumping together and finger twirl for extra definition.